Using your Scrum backlog

 When transitioning multiple issues...

-Depending on the following conditions, you can transition multiple issues from the backlog to the next status in your project's workflow:
+Depending on the following conditions, you can press the Shift or Ctrl key to select and transition multiple issues from the backlog to the next status in your project's workflow:

 Split an issue